wp-cli/entity-command/README.md

 ### wp user spam

-Marks one or more users as spam.
+Marks one or more users as spam on multisite.

 ~~~
 wp user spam <id>...